 The lessons of the NCRG seem to be multifaceted.
 Firstly, it could be observed that participants wanted the Indian government to assume a more prominent role in assisting private actors in defending against cyber-attacks, while outright retaliation on behalf of private actors was not seen as a priority at all.
-Secondly, passive resilience being outsourced to the population is seen as a high priority.
-Broad action related to the promotion of digital hygiene and awareness raising being seen as a high priority by participants points at this conclusion.
-Thirdly, gaps in military cyber defence are also seen as a top priority by participants, despite the relatively low prominence of military and deterrent capabilities within the end data.
-Fourthly, the criticality of infrastructure and related vulnerabilities are seen either as less relevant than other areas or as too costly to address.
-Fifthly, it can also be concluded that participants wanted the Indian government to continue developing broad-stroke domestic and foreign policy in fields such as investment into R&D or the issuing of economic sanctions against malicious actors in the cyber domain.
+Second, passive resilience being outsourced to the population is considered a high priority.
+Broad action related to the promotion of digital hygiene and awareness-raising was seen as a high priority by participants points at this conclusion.
+Third, gaps in military cyber defense are also seen as a top priority by participants, despite the relatively low prominence of military and deterrent capabilities in the end data.
+Fourth, the criticality of infrastructure and related vulnerabilities is seen either as less relevant than other areas or as too costly to address.
+Fifth, it can also be concluded that participants wanted the Indian government to continue developing broad-stroke domestic and foreign policies in fields such as investment in R&D or the issuing of economic sanctions against malicious actors in the cyber domain.